This post was inspired by an inquiry from a Year 9 student. Thank you Arron.

 The origins of public policing

-The introduction of Peel’s model of civil policing in Britain in 1829 is now seen as a great leap forward in law and order.
+The introduction of Peel’s model of civil policing is now seen as a great leap forward in law and order.
 At the time, Peel’s model was controversial because it took the responsibility of policing away from local control and placed it in the hands of the government.
 The British public feared a police force used by the government to keep itself in power.

 Policing in Victoria before Gold Discoveries